fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 #### Render Page on Server & Combine all Styles

-In production the Server initiates the Server Side Rendering in lib/server, that was compiled by babel.
-During that compiling we need to tell babel, how to handle css files.
+In production the Server initiates the Server Side Rendering in lib/server that was compiled by babel.
+During that compiling we need to tell babel how to handle css files.

 For this we use the Babel plugin `babel-plugin-css-modules-transform`.